 We are a charitable, non-profit group started in 2004, presently with a membership of over 1,800.
-We help and support people who suffer from environmental sensitivities by providing resources, education, advocacy, and awareness.
-Our projects are aimed to address isolation and exclusion caused by environmental sensitivities and to create an affordable, healthy, and ecological housing project in the Laurentians.
-We provide workshops on various different topics, such as workplace accommodation to ensure accessibility and employment.
+We help and support people who suffer from environmental sensitivities/multiple chemical sensitivities (MCS) by providing resources, education, advocacy, and awareness.
+Our projects are aimed at addressing isolation and exclusion caused by MCS and creating an affordable, healthy, and ecological housing project in the Laurentians.
+We provide workshops on various topics, such as workplace accommodation, to ensure accessibility and employment.
 We advocate for the recognition, respect, and understanding of this disability, as well as promote this disability in the health field and in social services.
-We work with all levels of government, institutions and industry to educate and inform the public on this disability.
-We also provide ecological solutions for everyday living and actively promote healthy spaces as a means of PREVENTION of environmental sensitivities.
+We work with all levels of government, institutions, and industry to educate and inform the public about this disability.
+We also provide ecological solutions for everyday living and actively promote healthy spaces as a means of PREVENTION of environmental sensitivities/multiple chemical sensitivities.

 More than 1 million Canadians

 aged 12 years and above have a medical diagnosis of Multiple Chemical Sensitivities

 with a significant number (around 49%) over 55 years of age.

 (Statistics Canada 2020)

 Do exposures to perfumes, chemicals from personal, cleaning, renovation products, newsprint, petrochemicals (gasoline, car exhaust, etc.), new products, mould, etc., make you ill with a variety of symptoms ranging from mild to severe – that make it impossible for you to live the life you had?
 Do you feel worse at home?
 Or do you feel worse in the workplace?
 Can you tell what triggered this problem?
 When did it start?